greglinch/sourcelist/to-do-list.md

 * update "return to database" to be a "return to results" if coming from a search result page

 * update `ConfirmView` and add `confirm.html` template to improve the confirmation experience

+* WONT DO: send user a message with their profile and link to update if someone tries to submit a new version
+	* would that be spamming? make them click a link to send that message?
+	* have a better, more purposeful and less spammy solution above